Try out various PHP execution environments! 2016 will be decided by Docker coordination!

 It looks like it executes an instruction to convert half-width numbers to full-width numbers and then exits, but the conversion is successful without any problems.

-In the first place, if you only share the Dockerfile and the files to be included in the docker image, it is easy to manage it with a git repository.
+When you create a virtual environment using vagrant, you're inevitably concerned about the file size, but when creating a docker image, it fits 1/4 of the size (of course, it's only the PHP execution environment).
+In the first place, if you share only the Dockerfile and the files you want to put in the docker image, it is easy to manage them in the git repository.

 That's it.